ferrugemjs/home-page/gen-src/docs/templating.md

  </h1>
 </template>
 ```
-Bellow is as "hello-world.html" will be used.
+Bellow is how "hello-world.html" will be used.

 eg.
 ``` xml